prasannax1/starships/README.md

    * Cruising: Warp 7
    * Maximum: Warp 9.5

-Under the secondary hull/*Brahma* class lies the Kali class which is a dedicated escort vessel for the *Trinity*.
+Under the aft hangar of the *Shiva* class lies the Kali class which is a dedicated escort vessel for the *Trinity*.

 The *Kali* class is a full size escort vessel twice as long the *Defiant* class and three times as powerful.